lakshmankumar12/languageNotes/go_notes.md

 * The above isn't usually a problem to iterate over a string comparing it to individual runes(Atleast the ascii ones), as the non-ascii ones anyway dont compare equal.
 * Inside a program, you can convert a string(utf-8 encoded) to slice of runes

+## composite literal

+* Initializes a slice or a struct
+    ```go
+    var palette = []color.Color{color.White, color.Black}
+    anim := gif.GIF{LoopCount: nframes}
+    ```

+# consts

+* Constants are declared like variables, but with the const keyword.
+Constants can be character, string, boolean, or numeric values.
+    ```go
+    const (
+        Summer int = 0
+        Winter int = 1
+    )
+    ```
+* The const value has to be compile time derivable.
+    * We can't have consts whose value are found at runtime.
+    * Constants cannot be declared using the := syntax.
+* Type info can be absent in the const declaration.
+In this case, its derived from the literal.
+Or if we have a typename (typically from type declaration, it can be used too).
+When type is absent, its untyped.
+So its of any one flavor - boolean, int, rune, floating-point, complex, string.
+* can be package level or function level or at any block
+* iota is used for enumeration
+    * but the iota is very limited.
+    * Use it only if you dont care for the values
+    * You can start from some number or skip a number
+    * If you need explicit values dont use ioto and just assign.
+    ```go
+    type Season int64
+    const (                   /* enum is a type, followed by const assignments to that type */
+        Summer Season = iota
+        Winter                /* implicit iota of the same type */
+    )
+    // to stringize the enum
+    func (s Season) String() string {
+        switch s {
+        case Summer:
+            return "summer"
+        case Autumn:
+            return "autumn"
+        }
+        return "Unk"
+    }
+    ```
+* `nil` represents non-existing pointer or reference-type (for slices, interface).

 # Types